Stockholm Municipality: Board of Commissioners since 2006

-District Councils
+District councils

 The municipality is subdivided into 13 districts.
 These districts are sometimes incorrectly referred to as "boroughs" in English.
 They are, however, no legal entities or juristic persons of their own, but committees of the municipality itself.
 These districts are administered by District Councils, stadsdelsnämnder, which carry responsibility for primary school, social, leisure and cultural services within their respective areas.
 The members of these councils are not directly elected by the inhabitants of the respective districts, but rather appointed by the kommunfullmäktige (municipal assembly).

-Effective January 1, 2007 the number of district councils was reduced from 18 to 14 through a number of merges.
+Effective 1 January 2007 the number of district councils was reduced from 18 to 14 through a number of merges.
 Maria-Gamla stan and Katarina-Sofia now form Södermalm borough, Enskede-Årsta and Vantör now form Enskede-Årsta-Vantör, Hägersten and Liljeholmen now form Hägersten-Liljeholmen, and Kista and Rinkeby now form Rinkeby-Kista.

-Twin Towns - Sister Cities
+Twin towns and sister cities

 The policy of Stockholm is to have informal town twinning with all capitals of the world, its main focus being those in northern Europe.
-Stockholm does not sign any formal town twinning treaties, although the city claims to have established such treaties in the past which are still valid.
+Stockholm does not sign any formal town twinning treaties, although other cities claim to have established such treaties in the past which are still valid.

 The cities claiming to have been twinned with Stockholm are: